daniel-k/HermitCore/README.md

 address `192.168.28.2` for isle 0 and is increased by one for every isle.

-More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.
+More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEMU.

 ### Testing HermitCore as classical standalone unikernel